 Display the server IP address, with a realtime summary of IPv4, IPv6, and HTTPS information across all page elements.

-A large 4 or 6 on the extension icon shows whether the outer page was fetched using IPv4 or IPv6.
-If the page contains elements from other domains, a smaller 4 or 6 appears alongside.
+IPvFoo's action icon shows a large red 4 or green 6 to indicate whether the outer page was fetched using IPv4 or IPv6.
+If the page connects to other domains, a smaller 4 or 6 appears alongside.

 When you click the icon, a table appears with a row for each domain:

 - The IPv4 or IPv6 address.
 If connections span more than one address, the most recent one wins.
 The address is highlighted in yellow while connections are open.